SkafteNicki/dtu_mlops/s1_development_environment/deep_learning_software.md

         the model, you should use `#!python model.load_state_dict(torch.load("model.pt"))`.
 If you do `#!python torch.save(model, "model.pt")`, this can lead to problems when loading the model later on, as it will try to not only save the model weights but also the model definition.
-This can lead to problems if you change the model definition later on (which you most likely are going to do).
+This can lead to problems if you change the model definition later (which you are most likely going to do).

     ??? example "Starting point for `data.py`"